yesodweb/yesod/README.md

 Search engines nad older clients should not be ignored.
 However, it is quite tedious to write view code twice.
 Hopefully, in the future there will be a view component to this framework which can automate some of that process.

+# Passing global data

+You should use function currying to pass around global information (the list of entries in a blog, a database connection, etc).